 - a.
-There must be no recurring injuries attributable to physical features of the housing environment or to handling procedures. - 1.
+There must be no recurring injuries attributable to physical features of the housing environment, either indoors or outdoors where it applies or to handling procedures - 1.
 Recurring injuries are those seen on a number of birds, with sufficient similarity to suggest that they have a common cause. - 2.
 Injury is described as damage severe enough for the formation of granular scar tissue or defective bones or joints, and to an extent significantly greater than would be caused by minor accidental bumps or scratches. - b.
 Attention must be paid to foot pad lesions and claw wear. - c.
 If such injuries are found, a program of preventive action must be specified.